apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 ```

-`Project` needs `PluginMetric` to know whether a `Metrics Plugin` is dependent on `project`, and the tables and fields required in its calculation process.
+`Project` needs `PluginMetric` to know whether a `Metric Plugin` is dependent on `project`, and the tables and fields required in its calculation process.

 In the `plugins/dora/impl/impl.go` file, there is a `Dora` plugin implementation of the above interface, which can be used as a sample reference.You can find it by searching the following fields:
 - `func (plugin Dora) RequiredDataEntities() (data []map[string]interface{}, err errors.Error)`